 5. I want to adopt an animal.
 What should I expect?

-Each adoption begins with a 20 minute consultation during which time you will be given information about pet adoptions.
+After you have met and chosen a pet to adopt you will have a 20 minute consultation during which time you will be given information about adopting your pet.
 You will be asked some questions about your home life including: Do you already own pets, do you have a fenced yard, etc.

 6. My animal was impounded.
 What do I need to do?

 In order to redeem your animal you need to bring in your driver’s license or ID card, and veterinarian records for the animal to show proof of current vaccinations and spay/neuter status.
 If such paperwork is not available, please allow extra time for the redemption.
 Once the appropriate fees are paid (redemption, boarding, vaccination, license, etc.), your animal will be released.

 7. I need to license my dog.
 What do I need to do?